bmitchinson/LearningTypescript/7_Modules.md

 Instead of using `Todo` through `Model.Todo` though, it can be assigned an alias upon import: `import { Todo as TodoTask, TodoState } from './model'`

+(From chapter 8:

+Default module: used when there's really only a need for one export:
+`export default class TodoListComponent` -> `import nameOfDefaultExport from './TodoListComponent'`

+Although you can only have one default export, you can combine it with other exports, resulting in an import statement like: `import TodoService, { ITodoService } from './TodoListComponent'`.

+)

 This lets you import selectively as well, (reducing code size in the end!).
 In the above example, not everything from `./model` is imported, as it's not all needed.